MonicaSherley/Git-Project1/README.md

 Git is a Version Control Tool and GitHub is a service that hosts Git projects.
+It's very useful to transfer number of project from local repository to remote repository(Gitflow)

+* Working Directory
+* Staging Area
+* Local Repository
+* Remote Repository

 These are common Git commands used in various situations